ballerina-platform/module-ballerinax-zendesk/ballerina/tests/README.md

 ## Running Tests in the Mock Server

-To execute the tests on the mock server, ensure that the `IS_LIVE_SERVER` environment variable is either set to false or unset before initiating the tests.
+To execute the tests on the mock server, ensure that the `IS_LIVE_SERVER` environment variable is either set to `false` or unset before initiating the tests.

 This environment variable can be configured within the `Config.toml` file located in the tests directory or specified as an environmental variable.

 #### Using a Config.toml File

-Create a `Config.toml` file in the tests directory and add your authentication credentials and phone number for the authorized user:
+Create a `Config.toml` file in the tests directory and the following content:

 ```toml
 isLiveServer = false